jimrothstein/docs/300_tech_notes.md

 *Grep* always finds words that match a pattern and returns file names of matches.

 ls (+ glob) finds filenames that match a pattern.
-Very differnt.
+Very different.
 (same in vim)

 *jim_GLOB_examples*